antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 ### Main ingredients

-The creation and interaction LLM-chat object functionalities are provided by ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions), [AAp1].
+The LLM-chat object functionalities (creation and interaction) are provided by ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions), [AAp1].

 Prompt collection, prompt spec DSL, and related prompt expansion are provided by ["LLM::Prompts"](https://raku.land/zef:antononcube/LLM::Prompts), [AAp2].
 The CLI script `llm-prompt` of "LLM::Prompts" can be used to examine, retrieve, and concretize prompts.